okansungur/drafts/README.md

 We can add new commands without changing existing code.
 Reduces coupling between the invoker and receiver of a command.But it will increase  the number of classes for each individual command.

+*lights on off with command execute and a controller implementing command

 ```